troe27/UU-NGS02/docs/index_2022.md

 ### Task3
-For the third task, we are going to extract the sample names corresponding with their phenotype, using a small bashscript and BCFtools. this will later help us compare the two groups.
+For the third task, we are going to split the VCF into multiple groups corresponding with their phenotype, using BCFtools.

 **Questions:**